cloud-barista/cloud-barista/README.md

   - Upstream repo: <https://github.com/cloud-barista/cb-log>
 - CB-Bridge/cb-store (provides an unified DB interface for meta info of Cloud-Barista)
   - Upstream repo: <https://github.com/cloud-barista/cb-store>
-- CB-Bridge/cb-operator (operation tool for Cloud-Barista system runtime)
+- (Deprecated) CB-Bridge/cb-operator (operation tool for Cloud-Barista system runtime)
   - Upstream repo: <https://github.com/cloud-barista/cb-operator>
   - Note: As the components of Cloud-Barista are currently simplified, using cb-operator might require additional effort for users.
 It is recommended to use cb-tumblebug directly.
   - Note: not updated, possible to be removed